Ryōgo Narita: Stealth Symphony

-A manga which follows the story of the main protagonist Jig Kumonuma, as he goes to the city of Jinbō-chō, a place where creatures of different species live, to remove a curse from his body.
+Stealth Symphony is a manga which follows the story of Jig Kumonuma as he goes to the city of Jinbō-chō, a place where creatures of different species live, to remove a curse from his body.
 It is illustrated by Yōichi Amano.

-Fate/strange fake
+Fate/strange Fake

-The Fate/strange fake novel is a spinoff of Fate/stay night.
+The Fate/strange Fake novel is a spin-off of Fate/stay night.
 The story is set in the western U.S. during a war that occurs a few years after the conclusion of the Fifth Holy Grail War.

 Dead Mount Death Play

 Dead Mount Death Play is a manga written by Narita and illustrated by Shinta Fujimoto published in Square Enix's Young Gangan manga magazine since 2017.
+The story follows a necromancer known as the Corpse God who is reincarnated in the body of a boy named Polka Shinoyama in modern-day Shinjuku.
+The Corpse God takes on Polka's identity and soon integrates into the Shinjuku underworld.